marchelbling/marc.helbling.fr/content/post/draft/practical-bash-introduction.md

 A console runs a terminal that specifically inputs from a keyboard and outputs to a monitor, everything being *local* and attached to the computer.

-A shell is a command line interpreter i.e. a computer program relaying on a terminal for user interaction.
+A shell is a command line interpreter i.e. a computer program relying on a terminal for user interaction.

 ## POSIX